prototype74/HyperUBot/GUIDES/SETUP_Android.md

 It is also required to have at least Python 3.8.
 To install the following packages, run the following command:

-`pkg update && pkg install python git rust neofetch ffmpeg flac nano`
+`pkg update && pkg install python git rust neofetch ffmpeg flac nano wget`

 ## 1. Download HyperUBot